acceleration-robotics/ros2-igt/README.md

 ```

-Make sure you UNPAUSE physics by clicing "play" button in bottom left corner of ignition
+Make sure you UNPAUSE physics by clicking "play" button in bottom left corner of ignition

 and then open another terminal and run
 ```bash